sksmlabs/sol-grpc-indexer/README.md

 - **GRPC_ENDPOINT**: Yellowstone gRPC server endpoint
 - **GRPC_TOKEN**: Authentication token (if required)
+- **LOG_LEVEL**: Logger level (default: debug in dev, info in prod)
+- **NODE_ENV**: Set to `production` to enable JSON logs and disable pretty transport
 - **Supported Tokens**: USDT, USDC, WSOL (easily extensible)

+On startup, required env vars are validated and the app exits with a clear error if missing.

 ## Data Processing